Valued members of the team

-There is the possibility that you could be deployed operational overseas.
-If this was to occur, your pay and conditions of service would change to reflect our operational situation.
+There are opportunities for Reservists to be deployed operationally overseas.
+If this were to occur, your pay and conditions of service would change to reflect the operational situation.

 People who employ Reserves are vital to the effectiveness of New Zealand's Reserve Forces.
 Without their support, employees can’t get time off for military training.
 Both the Defence Employer Support Council, and the New Zealand Defence Force provide both employers and employees with various forms of support in this regard, and can assist in facilitating good working relationships between Reservists and their civilian employers.

 There are many significant benefits to employing a sailor or soldier from the Reserve Force.
 Military training helps employees develop and sharpen all kinds of hard and soft skills including leadership, teamwork, communication skills, discipline, planning and management.

 - Flexibility to work your Reserve role around your full-time commitments

 - Learn new skills and gain diverse experiences that will appeal to civilian employers

 - Opportunities for adventure you won't find in any other job

 - A taste of all that Defence Force life has to offer.

 Reservists contribute internationally on operational deployments around the world and nationally to civil defence during natural disasters.
 This is a part-time component of the New Zealand Defence Force, playing a crucial role in supplementing the full-time regular component of the Navy and Army on local and international operations.